Edge Developer Platform

 2. Find the "Delete Project" section at the bottom of the page, and click the "Delete Project" button.

-3. In the pop-up dialog box, enter the project name to confirm the deletion operation, then click the "OK" button.
+3. In the pop-up dialog box, enter project name to confirm deletion operation, then click the "OK" button.

 Warning:

-Operate with caution.
-Deleted items cannot be restored.
+Warning: Proceed with caution.
+The deleted project cannot be restored.

 On the project settings page, you can configure the following: